Sonic Drive-In Cherry Limeade

 Here's the signature drink from the chain that revived the old-school drive-up burger joint.
 In 1953 Troy Smith obtained the parcel of land in Shawnee, Oklahoma that was big enough to fit the new steakhouse and root beer stand he had always dreamed about.
 Troy thought he'd make the steakhouse his primary operation, but as it turned out, folks preferred the hot dogs and cold drinks over at the root beer stand.
 Troy did the smart thing and ditched the steakhouse to focus all his efforts on the other restaurant.
 At first, he called the root beer stand "Top Hat," but when Troy found out that name was already being used, he came up with "Sonic" to signify "service at the speed of sound."
 Today, the chain is the sixth-largest hamburger outlet in the country.

-My Sonic cherry limeade copycat recipe makes this simple, old-fashioned drink by combining Sprite with cherry juice and some lime wedges.
-Use cherry juice made by Kool-Aid under the brand-name Jammers for the best home hack.
+With my Sonic cherry limeade copycat recipe below, you can make this simple, old-fashioned drink by combining Sprite with cherry juice and some lime wedges.
+Use cherry juice made by Kool-Aid under the brand-name Jammers for the closest home hack.

 Source: Top Secret Recipes: Sodas, Smoothies, Spirits & Shakes by Todd Wilbur.

 - 3 lime wedges (1/8 of a lime each)

 - 1/4 cup cherry juice (Kool-Aid Jammers)

 1. Fill a 16-ounce glass 2/3 full with ice.

 2. Pour Sprite over the ice.